StudiedienstAntwerpen/be-cadastre/README.md

 Before you start you will need:
 - the geometry of parcels (you can use either the dataset provided by the Kadaster, or the cleaned version provided by AGIV, if you're in Flanders)
 - the data about parcels.
 This is provided to municipalities as txt files.
 The two main files you need are pe.txt and prc.txt.
 They do not contain variable names and are ; separated flatfiles.
-- a dataset with a division of your territory of interest.
-We assume this to be statistical sectors.
-If you don't have them yet, there's a national open dataset available.
 - a way to convert either DAA (a field in one of the txt's) or your territory devisions into postal codes.
 You will need those to complete the address of parcels.
 - a list of owners you consider government.
 This is optional, but you will have to adapt the scripts if you do not have this.
+- a dataset with a division of your territory of interest.
+We assume this to be statistical sectors.
+If you don't have them yet, there's [a national open dataset available](http://www.geopunt.be/catalogus/datasetfolder/cb7113a3-58db-498c-89b7-24cb509b002d).
+- a table linking parcels to your territory division (usually [statistical sector](http://www.geopunt.be/catalogus/datasetfolder/cb7113a3-58db-498c-89b7-24cb509b002d)).
+This is not straightforward, as parcels might be spread out over two or more sectors.
+A method taking into account geographical area and CRAB adress positions by parcel and sector is explained in these [step by step instructions (Dutch)](https://drive.google.com/file/d/0BzkGrg-2Kbc9OUlST1F0WFFmRGc/view?usp=sharing).
+So you will need a GIS layer with CRAB adresses at their "adrespositie".

 The scripts (starting with 00_ etc) assume you know how to use SPSS syntax or have read [this short explanation (Dutch)](https://drive.google.com/file/d/0BzkGrg-2Kbc9aEhhb1UwQklGb2c/view?usp=sharing).

-They also assume you have made a table linking parcels to their most likely [statistical sector](http://www.geopunt.be/catalogus/datasetfolder/cb7113a3-58db-498c-89b7-24cb509b002d).
-This is not straightforward, as parcels might be spread out over two or more sectors.
-A method taking into account geographical area and CRAB adress positions by parcel and sector is explained in these [step by step instructions (Dutch)](https://drive.google.com/file/d/0BzkGrg-2Kbc9OUlST1F0WFFmRGc/view?usp=sharing)

 Scripts:
 - 00: making sure you can count properly at higher geographical aggregations